The InscriptiFact Digital Image Library: Project Overview

 Figure 3.
 Side-by-side comparison of a section of a Ugaritic tablet.

 While the black and white image on the right, captured in the 1930s, basically matches the color image on the left, captured in the 1990s, there are significant differences.
 For example, the older image contains information that no longer exists in the newer image, although the newer photograph is the superior image.
 The ability to view images such as these side-by-side allows researchers to gain far more data than was previously possible.

 InscriptiFact is intended to benefit students, philologists, archaeologists, linguists, and other scholars interested in these areas of study as well as to serve as an educational resource for the general public.
-InscriptiFact is available as a platform independent application and database with over 30,000 images and is in use by researchers in 36 countries.
+InscriptiFact is available as a platform independent application and database with approximately 68,000 images and is in use by researchers in 50 countries, on six continents.
 For more informtion, write to Li Hunt, firstname.lastname@example.org, or Marilyn Lundberg, email@example.com.